Sv443/BetterYTM/contributing.md

 >   The callback is called and the Promise is resolved at the same time.
 > - `emit(event: string, ...args: any[]): boolean`
 >   Emits the specified event with the passed arguments.
->   Has to be enabled through the `publicEmit` option in the constructor.
+>   Has to be enabled through the `publicEmit` option in the constructor first!
 >   Returns true if the event was emitted successfully, false if not.
 > - `unsubscribeAll(): void`
 >   Unsubscribes all listeners from all events and clears the internal listener map.